Skip to content ↓

 PE

-PE will take place on Monday afternoons.
-Please remind your child to come in wearing their PE kit on that day.
+PE will take place on Wednesday afternoons.
+Please remind your child to have their PE kit in school on that day.

 Home Learning